ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 {::include diagram/redirect.md}
 ~~~

-1. The client instance establishes a verifiable session to the user, in the role of the end user.
+1. The client instance establishes a secure session to the user, in the role of the end user.

 2. The client instance [requests access to the resource](#request).
 The client instance indicates that
     it can [redirect to an arbitrary URI](#request-interact-redirect) and